 Experimental Node:

-In the experimental Node, you can use the keepalive option to specify the number of seconds that keep-alive connections should be maintained.
+In the experimental Node, you can specify the number of seconds to maintain keep-alive connections using the keepalive option.
 The value is specified in seconds and must be between 1 and 10 seconds.

 The experimental feature allows you to specify a maximum number of connections to open on the server, which can improve performance for your application if there are more clients than available connections.
 The default value for this option is 10 seconds, which means that all connections will use a timeout of 10 seconds before being closed by the server.
 The minimum value is 1 second and the maximum value is 10 seconds.